leekevinyg/edison/README.md

 to automatically convert your ```.jsx``` changes to loadable ```.js``` files.

+The entry point for all voice commands is located in the background script [here](https://github.com/leekevinyg/edison/blob/master/background.js#L60).

 Note, the extension currently utilizes a few external dependencies:

 - Speech recognition with [annyang](https://github.com/TalAter/annyang).